IATA-Cargo/one-record-demonstrator/README.md

 3. Click on ADD SERVER in the External Servers section
 4. On the popup insert:
    - Server name
    - The base url of the server (to use the NE:ONE server of these image use http://localhost:8080 or 8081.
-To use the Ops UI server input http://localhost:4081 or 5081 or 6081)
+To use the ONExplorer server input http://localhost:4081 or 5081 or 6081)
-   - A OIDC token (for NE:ONE you can use the get a token section while for Ops Ui server just put a random character)
+   - A OIDC token (for NE:ONE you can use the get a token section while for ONExplorer server just put a random character)
 6. Click on ADD
 7. Now the ONExplorer can interact with external servers